 The course includes themes that have high relevance for subfields of comparative politics: democracy, civil society, power, the welfare state, and inequality.
 It is divided into three themes: a) theoretical literature on distribute justice: b) empirical literature on distributive justice (including the latest experimental research on people's distributive behavior); and c) the policy implications of a) and b).
 To illustrate the latter: how does findings from a) and b) translate into polarized political issues and discussions of today - what are some of the main implications of a) and b) for actual policy making?

-Each student will be required to submit three 2500-word (maximum) essays, one corresponding to each of the three sections of the course, and each will constitute one-third of the final grade.
+Each student will be required to submit one 5000-word (maximum) essay.
 The problems to be addressed will be generated through reading seminal primary and secondary texts in political philosophy as well as empirical studies of citizens' attitudes towards issues such as the fair distribution of income and wealth.

 - possess a broad knowledge of the major normative traditions in distributive justice (including Marxism, libertarianism, luck egalitarianism, and Rawlsianism);

 - demonstrate knowledge of the key debates within liberal political theory and between liberal and non-liberal perspectives;